-The Departmental Appeals Board (“DAB”) offers internships throughout the academic year to law school students.
-The DAB also has a summer internship program.
+The Departmental Appeals Board (“DAB”) offers summer internships and full-time, semester-long externships to law school students.
 The DAB has four distinct and unique Divisions, which are:

 The Appellate Division provides staff support for the Board Members, who are career civil servants appointed by the Secretary to provide an impartial, independent review of disputes arising in a wide range of HHS programs.
 The Board provides de novo review (which may include an evidentiary hearing) of certain types of final decisions of HHS operating components, such as–